Idea

 Who hasn’t said this?

-If you specialize then you can go deep on a single topic and truly perfect it.
-Otherwise, you’re spinning your wheels only touching the surface of many topics but never truly getting to know any of them well.
+If you specialize, you can go deep on a skill or topic and perfect it.
+Otherwise, you’re spinning your wheels, only touching the surface of many topics, but you never truly know any of them well.

 This is no different for instructional designers.
-Some generalists do a bit of everything but poorly to just enough to get by.
-Then some specialists can’t effectively help you well with everything but can with their specific expertise.
+Some generalists do a bit of every type of training (or industry) but poorly, or they know just enough to get by.
+Then, on the other hand, there’s the specialist who isn’t as good at helping you with general needs but can help with their specific expertise.

-The primary difference between an instructional design specialist and generalist lies in their scope of knowledge and skillsets.
+The primary difference between an instructional design specialist and a generalist lies in their scope of knowledge and skillsets.
 A specialist is focused on a particular area.
-The specialist could be an expert in specific industries, types of training (eLearning development, instructor-led training, etc.) or even training topics such as DEI, technology, compliance, etc. Whatever it is they specialize in, they have deep expertise in that particular area.
+The specialist could be an expert in specific industries, types of training (eLearning development, instructor-led training, etc.), or even topics such as DEI, technology, compliance, etc. Whatever they specialize in, they have deep expertise in that particular area.

-The major difference between a specialist and generalist lies in their scope of knowledge or skillset.
+The major difference between a specialist and generalist lies in their scope of knowledge or expertise.

 Specialists have a great understanding of the unique nuances of their specialty and have years of practice to show for it.
-They have the skills necessary to create training content that is exactly what people need when they need it and in the right format for what needs to be learned.
+They have the skills necessary to create training content that is exactly what people need when needed and in the right format for the content.

 On the other hand, a generalist is a jack of all trades and has a wide range of experience with different types of instructional design.
-They are versatile and can quickly move between different projects, but may not have the same level of knowledge and expertise in any specific area.
+They are versatile and can quickly move between various projects but may not have the same level of knowledge and expertise in any specific area.

-This blog post will dive into the benefits, drawbacks, and considerations to make when choosing between an instructional design specialist or generalist for your next training project.
-In addition, it will provide project managers, change managers, and company leaders with ways they can make an informed decision that aligns with organization and project goals.
+This post covers the benefits, drawbacks, and considerations when choosing between an instructional design specialist or a generalist for your next training project.
+In addition, it provides project managers, change managers, and company leaders with ways to make an informed decision that aligns with organization and project goals.

 Lots of things!

 Just kidding.
 Except I’m not.
-Instructional designers wear many hats, and the job can change daily in some cases.
-I’ve been at it for more than 14 years at this point and what I did 14 years ago is very different than what I do now.
-In fact, what I do now is drastically different than what I did last year at this time.
+Instructional designers wear many hats, and the job can sometimes change daily.
+I’ve been at it for more than 14 years, and what I did 14 years ago is very different from what I do now.
+What I do now is drastically different from what I did last year, and that’s not much time.

-So, let’s take a look at what a specialist and a generalist do and how it might differ.
+So, let’s look at what a specialist and a generalist do and how it might differ.

 What a Specialist Does

-An instructional design specialist is knowledgeable in the design, development, and evaluation of learning materials, and has expertise in a particular subject, field, or even delivery type.
+An instructional design specialist is knowledgeable in the design, development, and evaluation of learning materials and has expertise in a particular subject, field, or delivery type.

-Instructional design specialists are highly sought after for their specific skill sets and can bring a lot of value to an organization’s training and development initiatives.
-You’ll find they’re responsible for creating effective learning experiences that align with the organization’s needs and goals but they’re good at one thing.
+Instructional design specialists are highly sought after for their specific skill sets and can bring much value to an organization’s training and development initiatives.
+They create effective learning experiences that align with the organization’s needs and goals that align with their expertise.
+It may be that a generalist sees the need for a specialist and brings them in on a project.

-It’s common to see instructional design jobs looking for knowledge in a specific subject such as sales enablement.
+It’s common to see instructional design jobs seeking knowledge in a specific subject, such as sales enablement.
 Or perhaps looking for someone who has worked in the auto industry or government.
 Then some jobs are looking for someone who has created a lot of instructor-led training (not us!).

-Specialists focus on a specific area such as working in one industry, specializing in one topic (complaince perhaps), or one type of training.
+Specialists focus on a specific area such as working in one industry, specializing in one topic (compliance perhaps), or one delivery method (eLearning).

 Just like a generalist, they work closely with subject matter experts to understand the material and target audience deeply.
 With this understanding, they design training materials that effectively communicate the core concepts and have the potential to engage people in relevant learning content.

 Or perhaps they’re just acting as an instructional design consultant to help the business improve performance when a training expert is required.
-Perhaps a performance consultant deemed training as an ideal solution and they bring in an instructional designer who specializes in exactly what they need.
+Maybe a performance consultant deems training an ideal solution, and they bring in an instructional designer who specializes in exactly what they need.

-They ensure that the training materials are up-to-date and relevant and that the learning outcomes are being met.
-But all of that happens on a zoomed-in focused level where the instructional designer works regularly and is an expert.
+The specialist ensures the training materials are up-to-date and relevant and that the learning outcomes are being met.
+But all that happens on a zoomed-in focused level where the instructional designer specializes.

 What Does a Generalist Do?

 An instructional design generalist works in a wide range of areas and has expertise in multiple fields of instructional design.
-Maybe they dabble in a little bit of digital training as well as instructor-led training.
-Or perhaps they’ve worked in the tech industry, automotive industry, government, etc. to know a bit about each one.
+Maybe they dabble in a little bit of digital and instructor-led training.
+Or perhaps they’ve worked in tech, automotive, government, etc., and know a bit about each.

-Unlike instructional design specialists, generalists have a broader knowledge of different types of instructional design and can easily transition their skillset to different projects.
+Unlike instructional design specialists, generalists have a broader knowledge of different types of instructional design and can easily transition their skills to other projects.
 Instructional design generalists are responsible for conceptualizing, designing, and developing learning materials that meet the organization’s needs and goals.

 A generalist has a breadth of experience that could span industry, training type, topic, or all of them.

-This includes designing courses, modules, activities, classes, etc. that are effective at meeting required performance goals.
-Additionally, instructional design generalists are also responsible for selecting the most appropriate delivery methods for the content and ensuring that the content is up-to-date and relevant.
+This includes designing courses, modules, activities, classes, etc., that effectively meet required performance goals.
+Additionally, instructional design generalists are responsible for selecting the most appropriate delivery methods for the content and ensuring that the content is up-to-date and relevant.

-Just like a specialist, generalists may also provide support and guidance to the organization in areas such as assessment, measurement, and evaluation including for DEI, compliance, technology, or whatever else is needed.
-They collaborate closely with subject matter experts to ensure that the content is accurate and engaging.
+Just like specialists, generalists may also provide support and guidance to the organization in areas such as assessment, measurement, and evaluation, including DEI, compliance, technology, or whatever else is needed.
+They collaborate closely with subject matter experts to ensure that the content is relevant and engaging.

-So, not a lot varies between the two on a topical level except one goes deep and one goes wide.
+So, not much varies between the two on a topical level, except one goes deep and one goes wide.

 One arrow runs horizontally with text generalist on top and one arrow runs vertical and text specialist on top.
 It compares instructional design generalist and specialist.